 Council of Europe

-The Federal Ministry for Family Affairs actively contributes to its implementation at the Committee on Equality and Non-discrimination of the Parliamentary Assembly of the Council of Europe on the one hand as well as the European Steering Committee for Youth (CDEJ) on the other hand.
-The latter, in conjunction with the Advisory Council on Youth (CCJ), which is the representative body of 30 different European youth organisations, forms the Joint Council on Youth (CMJ).
-This so-called co-management system enables a direct and balanced participation for representatives of youth organisations in the Council of Europe Member States' decisions regarding the field of youth, for instance by means of annual priorities and the budget allocations involved.
-In addition, the Ministry is an active member of the Council of Europe Expert Group on the Sofia Strategy, which aims at pursuing and implementing a strategy for the rights of the child.
+The Federal Ministry for Family Affairs actively contributes the Council of Europe via different Steering Committees, such as the Steering Committee for Antidiscrimination, Diversity and Inclusion (CDADI) and the Gender Equality Commission (GEC), the Steering Committee for the Rights of the Child (CDENF) and the European Steering Committee for Youth (CDEJ).
+The latter forms the Joint Council on Youth (CMJ) - in conjunction with the Advisory Council on Youth (CCJ), which is the representative body of 30 different European youth organisations.
+This so-called co-management system enables a direct and balanced participation for representatives of youth organisations in the Council of Europe Member States' youth-related decisions regarding the field of youth.
+For instance by involving their perspective in the means of annual priorities and the budget allocations involved.
+Furthermore, the Istanbul-Convention and the Anti-Trafficking Convention fall under the responsibility of the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth.

 European Social Fund Plus - ESF Plus